Understanding Temper Tantrums

 When the pre-tantrum cues are missed

 The parent can still handle a tantrum with love and support.
-It can be a challenge to negotiate the strong feelings that come out in a tantrum.
+It can be challenging to negotiate the strong feelings that come from all parties in a tantrum.
 Tantrums can trigger the parent’s un-met childhood needs and can result in parents acting like children.
 When a parent is aware of this phenomenon, she can step back, center herself and resume the appropriate adult role.

 Step by step, here are some things parents can try:

 The parent can reassure the child that she really wants to understand what is wrong.
 Help him to calm down.
-Only when he is reasonably calm should the parent continue.
+Only when the child is reasonably calm should the parent continue.
 If he gets upset again, return to calming techniques.